PhungDucKien/excelium/slate/source/includes/_mobile_api.md

 name | The name of the attribute. text | the value to match with the result

-## Wait For Attribute Contain
+## Wait For Attribute Match

-Waits for the value of the given attribute of the element contains the given value.
+Waits for the value of the given attribute of the element matches the given value.
 They will succeed immediately if the condition is already true.
 However, they will fail and halt the test if the condition does not become true within the current timeout setting.
 Will return the current value, even if this has been modified after the page has been loaded.

  <p>More exactly, this method will return the value of the property with the given name, if it exists.
 If it does not, then the value of the attribute with the given name is returned.
 If neither exists, null is returned.